airtonfilho04/gocase-challenge/README.md

 * Rails version - 6.0.3

-The APIi is also available on heroku to occasionally facilitate testing to be performed.
+The API is also available on heroku to occasionally facilitate tests that will be performed.
 Link: https://gc-challenge.herokuapp.com/

 ## Entities